-It is noted that the proposed subdivision associated with the second dwelling will not meet the minimum requirements of 200 sqm under C1 and is not consistent with the existing prevailing subdivision pattern (therefore non-complaint with C2 of this part).
-However, given the unique circumstances where there are already two dwelling houses current extant on the site, it is considered that the proposed subdivision will not result in adverse impacts on the streetscape or surrounding properties and that the proposal generally complies with the objectives of this part due to the following reasons:
+It is noted that the proposed subdivision associated with the second dwelling will not meet the requirements of 200sqm under C1 and is not consistent with the existing prevailing subdivision (therefore non-complaint with C2 of this part).

-• In this instance, as there are already two dwelling houses located on this this site, the creation of the proposed subdivision lots will not result in a development that is incompatible with the surrounding area.
+However, given the unique circumstance where there are already two dwelling-houses currently existing on this site, it is considered that the proposed subdivision will not result in adverse impacts on the streetscape or surrounding properties and that the proposal generally complies with the objectives of this part due to the following reasons:

-- Despite the non-compliance of the minimal lot size requirement, the proposal will comply with the Floor Space Ratio, Site Coverage and Landscaped area development standards and allows a residential development that is consistent with the other controls within Leichhardt DCP 2013. - Despite the non-compliance, the proposed subdivision will provide adequate amenity to the associated dwelling house that is currently existing on site. - As the house is already existing, there are no impacts to safety of pedestrian and cyclist.
+- In this instance, as there are already two dwelling houses located on this this site, the creation of the proposed subdivision lots will not result in a development that is incompatible with the surrounding area. - Despite the non-compliance of the minimal lot size requirement, the proposal will comply with the Floor Space Ratio, Site Coverage and Landscaped area development standards and allows a residential development that is consistent with the other controls within Leichhardt DCP 2013. - Despite the non-compliance, the proposed subdivision will provide adequate amenity to the associated dwelling house that is currently existing on site. - As the houses already existing, there are no impacts to the safety of pedestrians and cyclists, on existing safety and security, on existing private open space or on energy efficiency.